The information in this article applies to:

 For information on creating a new user account, please see the appropriate Microsoft article below.

-STEP 7 - Advanced Troubleshooting with Chief Architect Technical Support
+STEP 7 - Advanced Troubleshooting

-Finally, if you continue to experience problems with the software closing unexpectedly on your Microsoft Windows computer after going through all of these steps, please contact our Technical Support department directly, and include ALL of the following files listed below.
+Finally, if you continue to experience problems with the software closing unexpectedly on your Microsoft Windows computer after going through all of these steps, please contact our Technical Support department directly, and include all of the following files listed below.

 Please make sure you have already completed all of the earlier troubleshooting steps listed in this article before following the steps below, as these files will not be helpful unless all of the preliminarily steps have already been completed.